Use a sidecar container in Kubernetes

 Replace the following:

-• SIDECAR_CR_NAME: the name to apply to your sidecar container.
+• SIDECAR_CR_NAME: the name for your sidecar container.

 What's next